shanefully-done/mapleting/.kilocode/rules/memory-bank/context.md

 ## Current Work Focus

 The project is in the **architecture and specification phase**.
-We are analyzing the existing Telegram-based Python monitoring client and designing a comprehensive Next.js PWA solution to replace Telegram notifications with cross-platform web push notifications.
+We have completed the Next.js PWA server implementation and are now designing a native Android app to provide an alternative to the Python client for non-technical users who find ADB setup too complex.

+**Two Client Options**:
+1. **Python Client with ADB**: For technical users comfortable with command-line tools
+2. **Android Native App**: For non-technical users requiring simple, no-setup monitoring

 ## Project Status